rhettchase/fast-api-test/README.md

 - **Pydantic**: Data validation and settings management using Python type annotations.
 - **PostgreSQL**: A powerful, open-source object-relational database system.

+## API Routes

+- **`POST /questions/`**

+  Creates a new question in the database.
+  - Request Body: JSON object containing the question text and options.
+  - Response: The created question object.

+- **`GET /questions/{question_id}`**

+  Retrieves a specific question by its ID.
+  - Response: The question object or a 404 error if not found.

+- **`GET /questions/`**

+  Retrieves all questions from the database.
+  - Response: A list of all question objects.

+- **`POST /answers/`**

+  Submits an answer for a specific question.
+  - Request Body: JSON object containing the question ID and the response.
+  - Response: The created answer object.

+- **`POST /next-question/`**

+  Determines the next question based on the current question ID and response.
+  - Request Body: JSON object containing the current question ID and the response.
+  - Response: The next question object or a message indicating the end of the questionnaire.

+- **`GET /form-config/{question_id}`**

+  Retrieves the form configuration for a specific question, including the schema used to render the form.
+  - Response: A JSON object containing the form configuration.

 ## Setup and Installation

 ### Prerequisites